-In the summer of 1903, those miners who had spent the previous winter Goldfield, living in quickly constructed shanties or tents came up with a better solution.
+In the summer of 1903, those miners who had spent the previous winter Goldfield living in quickly constructed shanties or tents came up with a better solution.

 Soon they began to dig new homes along the banks of Coyote Wash.
 Brownstones from the canyons of Malpai Mesa were hauled in to close the fronts of these hurriedly dug caves, making them more suitable against the harsh winter winds and the heat of the summer desert.
 Some parts of these old brownstone homes were still evident as late as the 1940s, but today it is almost impossible to determine where these structures once stood.

-On July 8, 1905, Goldfield suffered its first major fire when a stove exploded in the Bon Ton Millinery shop.
+On July 8, 1905, Goldfield suffered its first significant fire when a stove exploded in the Bon Ton Millinery shop.
 The flames soon spread to adjoining structures.
 Without enough water to fight the quickly spreading flames, beer was used as an extinguisher.
 The July 9, 1905 issue of the Tonopah Daily Sun reported:

-The buildings of the Enterprise mercantile Company were saved by the free and unlimited use of beer.
+“The buildings of the Enterprise Mercantile Company were saved by the free and unlimited use of beer.
 Barrel after barrel was used and had a most desirous effect.
 Had it not been for the liquid the entire stock of goods of the company would have been ruined.”

 Goldfield was finally saved when the wind shifted, but not before two blocks of businesses and homes had burned to the ground.

 1905 also saw the arrival of the Tonopah & Goldfield Railroad, much to the relief of its many residents.
 It was also this year that the Santa Fe Saloon was built.
 One of Goldfield’s oldest continuously-operating businesses, the saloon continues to offer four motel rooms as well as being a popular oasis in the desert.
-Complete with its false front, western wood sidewalks and rough floor planking, inside sports an original Brunswick Bar, dominating the Santa Fe’s back wall.
+Complete with its false-front, western wood sidewalks, and rough floor planking, inside sports an original Brunswick Bar, dominating the Santa Fe’s back wall.

 In October Virgil Earp contracted pneumonia, so sick that his doctor cut him off his favorite cigars.
 On October 19, 1905, he seemed to rally, asking his wife Allie for a cigar.
 Believing he was getting better, she gave him one.
 He then requested that she sit with him, holding his hand.
 Before he finished the cigar, he had died.
 Virgil’s remains were taken to Portland, Oregon, where he lies at the Riverview Cemetery.
 Wyatt left Nevada shortly after Virgil’s death.